IT’S COOKIE TIME!

 Welcome Troop Cookie Team!

 Having fun, learning, and working together toward a common goal — that’s the Girl Scout Cookie Sale!
 Selling cookies is more than just handing over a box for money.
 It’s about teaching girls skills essential to success and to life, like: Goal Setting, Decision Making, Money Management, People Skills and Business Ethics.
 Be a part of the largest girl-led business in the world!
-A troop receives 63 cents/box of cookies sold and an additional two cents bonus/box when their troop averages 150 boxes per girl.
+A troop receives 65 cents/box of cookies sold.
 Direct proceeds to troops in Virginia Skyline Council totaled $565,000 last year!

-On this day, Girl Scouts across the nation will band together to speak as a single, powerful voice to raise awareness of the Girl Scout Cookie Program and to drive cookie sales.
-Make sure you have a cookie booth somewhere in a well-traveled or well-visited location on Friday, Feb.
-7 or Saturday, Feb.
-8. There’s also a National GS Cookie Day 2014 Patch too!
+On this weekend, Girl Scouts across the nation will band together to speak as a single, powerful voice to raise awareness of the Girl Scout Cookie Program and to drive cookie sales.
+Make sure you have a cookie booth somewhere in a well-traveled or well-visited location on this weekend.
+There’s also a National GS Cookie Weekend Patch too!
 Available through The Skyline Shop.

 Everything You Need for Cookie-Selling Success!

 Name tags, goal charts, posters, business cards, banners, signs and more.
 Click here to find great tools to help you get the word out on your cookie experience.